bnovak1/MD_simulation_setup/README.md

 ## LigninBuilder_GROMACS

 Build chosen library(ies) that come with LigninBuilder, sort structures by number of monomers, create GROMACS .top files for structures with desired sizes, energy minimize structures with GROMACS.
+Also see this [post](https://wp.me/p9QWVm-3x).

 ## scripts/sort_by_size.py